 If you have been affected by medical negligence or medical malpractice, you need to know what your rights are.
 You have to know what is classified as medical negligence and what steps you have to take to get the compensation and help that you need, we operate nationwide, we are not only solicitors in Manchester but all over the UK (no location too far).

 Medical negligence is classified as times when medical professionals make mistakes or have failed in their duty of care to you and this has lead to injury or the exacerbation of an existing condition.
 There are a number of ways that this can happen and you need to be aware of this.
-Medical negligence can occur when there is a misdiagnosis, surgical mistakes or when the incorrect treatment was prescribed.
+Medical negligence (clinical negligence) can occur when there is a misdiagnosis, surgical mistakes or when the incorrect treatment was prescribed.

 How Can You Make A Medical Negligence Claim?

-The first step in making a medical negligence claim will be to contact a solicitor who specialises in medical negligence claims.
-These solicitors will generally offer you a free initial consultation where you will be able to talk about your case and they can determine what the next steps will be.
+The first step in making a medical negligence claim will be to contact a solicitor who specializes in medical negligence claims.
+These negligence solicitors will generally offer you a free initial consultation where you will be able to talk about your case and they can determine what the next steps will be.
 They will generally be able to tell you if the case does fall into medical negligence and provide an estimate of the compensation you might be able to claim.

 Generally, you will need to start a medical negligence claim within 3 years of finding out that you have received negligent treatment.
-It is important to note that you might not realise that this is the case straight away.
+It is important to note that you might not realize that this is the case straight away.
 This could become apparent over time as your illness or injury becomes worse after the treatment.